hashlab/use-hash/readme.md

 This is a guide to support developers that are integrating with Hash API for the first time.
 The initial part of this document is a step-by-step guide on the requests you need to make in order for your first test transaction work.
 The second part will better illustrate all entities that we created in this guide and how they corelate in Hash environment.

 The code part of this guide was writen in JS for illustration.
-The code used can be ran locally by cloning this repository, installing node.js, run `npm install` to install dependencies, add your hash_key to .env, then finally `npm test` to run all tests written on this guide.
+For more information on the code there is a section below the guide [about the code in this repository](#about-the-code-in-this-repository)

 # Step-by-step request guide

 If you are reading this document you might have received your initial credentials email with our API Docs link and your API test key.
 You are a company in hash API now, your api key is directly tied with your company.

+An API key will be required for every request in our API and it is sent on the header.
+To see how that happens at the code level check out the [request module](./src/request.js) for this repository, the function "makeRequest" (line 3) builds the correct header using a Hash API Key.

 ## Create company